-(4) Assessing the recoverable amount of goodwill for impairment tests
+(3) Assessing the recoverable amount of goodwill for impairment tests

 Goodwill impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
 The recoverable amount of the fixed line segment to which goodwill has been allocated to have been determined based on value-in-use calculations.
-For the purpose of the goodwill impairment tests as of December 31, 2013, 2014 and 2015 the recoverable amount was assessed by management with the assistance of an external independent expert ("Giza Singer Even.
-Ltd") based on value-in-use calculations.
+For the purpose of the goodwill impairment tests as of December 31, 2015, 2016 and 2017 the recoverable amount was assessed by management with the assistance of an external independent experts (2015: "Giza Singer Even.
+Ltd", 2016, 2017: "BDO Ziv Haft Consulting & Management Ltd.") based on value-in-use calculations.
 The value-in-use calculations use pre-tax cash flow projections covering a five-year period.
 Cash flows beyond the five-year period to be generated from continuing use are extrapolated using estimated growth rates.
-The growth rates do not exceed the long-term average growth rate of the fixed-line communications services business.
+The growth rate represents the long-term average growth rate of the fixed-line communications services business.

-The key assumptions used in the December, 31, 2015 test were as follows:
+The key assumptions used in the December, 31, 2017 test were as follows:

-Terminal growth rate(negative 0.09%)After-tax discount rate10.3%Pre-tax discount rate13.4%
+Terminal growth rate0.9%After-tax discount rate9.3%Pre-tax discount rate11.2%

-The impairment test as of December 31, 2015 was based on assessments of financial performance and future strategies in light of current and expected market and economic conditions.
+The impairment test as of December 31, 2017 was based on assessments of financial performance and future strategies in light of current and expected market and economic conditions.
 Trends in the economic and financial environment, competition and regulatory authorities' decisions, or changes in competitors' behavior in response to the economic environment may affect the estimate of recoverable amounts.
-See also Note 13 and Note 2(h) to the consolidated financial statements.
-No impairment charges were recognized in with respect to goodwill in 2013, 2014 and 2015.
+See also note 13(1) and note 2(h) to the consolidated financial statements.
+No impairment charges were recognized in with respect to goodwill in 2015, 2016 and 2017.